Posted By Seamus Barton

 5 Tips to Connect with Your Customer Using Direct Mail

 Direct mail is a form of marketing that involves sending promotional material via Canada Post, United States Postal Service (USPS) or another postal delivery service.
 Direct mail is very effective at attracting new customers if done correctly.
 If done ineffectively, some people may regard your piece as uninvited ‘junk mail’.
-The most common types of direct mail include:

 Because direct mail arrives unannounced, it’s important that your recipients find interest toward the products and services being pitched.
 Otherwise, you’ll have wasted your resources on a campaign that has not managed to inspire a handful of people.
 To avoid this outcome, there are 5 tips to help you connect with your customer using direct mail.
 Please follow this advice for a successful direct marketing campaign that nets a substantial return for your efforts.
-Tip #1: Define your target audience

-can be more efficient than general advertising, which throws a message to everyone in the hopes that consumers in the target market will happen to notice it.
+Customized direct mail marketing can be more efficient than general advertising, which throws a message to everyone in the hopes that consumers in the target market will happen to notice it.
 Direct mail is only successful when a message lands in the mailbox of someone who actually wants to read it.
 This means that it is crucial for you to accurately define your target audience before sending out those pieces.
 Who are the right customers?
 That answer depends on your business and what you offer.

 - What is their age range and gender?